-As you can see, this hog from Russia is huge.
+As you can see, this Russian hog is huge.

 As we all know, the problem with the Internet is that photos can be photoshopped.
 Is this photo and story real?
 We can't 100 percent say for sure.
 Considering it came from Russia, with little other evidence than these photos, we just don't know.